bruno-ponne/coding-the-past/_posts/2023-01-24-Historical-Weather-Data.md

   - o: Get comfortable with using ggplot2;
   - o: Be able create your own ggplot2 theme;
   - o: Learn how to code ggplot dot and line plots
-keywords: beautiful visualizations, historical weather data, using ggplot in r, ggplot2 colors
+keywords: effective data visualization, graphical data analysis with r, using ggplot in r, ggplot2 dotplot
-description: Code beautiful visualizations using ggplot in R.
+description: Code effective visualizations using ggplot2 dotplot.
 ---

 <br>